Magnolia Beach, Texas

 Magnolia Beach is an unincorporated community and census-designated place (CDP) in Calhoun County, Texas, United States.
 It was first listed as a CDP in the 2020 census with a population of 217.
 It is located along the waterfront of Lavaca Bay, southeast of Alamo Beach.
 The community is part of the Victoria, Texas Metropolitan Statistical Area.

+History

 The settlement's history dates back to the late 19th century.
 The word Magnolia was added to the beach name to suggest the beauty of the setting since magnolias grow locally.
 Today, Magnolia Beach is a lightly populated, but developing bay front community.

+Demographics

+Magnolia Beach first appeared as a census designated place in the 2020 U.S. census.

+2020 census

+Education

-Public education in the community of Magnolia Beach is provided by the Calhoun County Independent School District (CCISD).
+The Calhoun County Independent School District (CCISD) provides public education in the Magnolia Beach community.